Burp Fetish

 Overview

-Eructophilia is an uncommon sexual interest in which belching, clinically termed eructation, becomes a focus of arousal.
-The appeal may attach to the sound of a burp, the physical act of producing one, or the broader associations of a full stomach and an uninhibited bodily release.
-It belongs to a family of audible body-function interests in which an ordinarily mundane or socially restrained act takes on erotic significance.
-This article surveys the term's uncertain origins, how the interest is expressed, the thin evidence on its psychology, and why it sits firmly within the benign, consensual range of sexual variation.
+A burp fetish, given the mock-clinical name eructophilia, is an uncommon sexual interest in which belching (clinically, eructation) becomes a focus of arousal.
+The appeal may attach to the sound of a burp, to the act of producing one, or to the wider associations of a full stomach and an uninhibited bodily release.
+It belongs to a small family of audible body-function interests in which an ordinarily mundane, socially restrained act takes on erotic weight.
+This article covers where the word came from (and how little is known about that), how the interest is expressed, what can honestly be said about its psychology, and why it sits firmly in the benign, consensual range of sexual variation.

 History & origins